 Elevator phobia itself dates back to the dawn of the elevator age.
 In the early 19th century, doctors expressed concerns that rapid elevation changes and sudden stops might damage the body’s internal organs.
-Claustrophobia and fear of entrapment explain the introduction of soothing “elevator music” in the 1920s, a now-pejorative classification.
+Claustrophobia and fear of entrapment explain the introduction in teh 1920s of soothing “elevator music," a now-pejorative classification.

 The Oregon Business staff is well acquainted with elevator anxiety.

 As Thornberg’s lawsuit alleges, not all landlords and elevator technicians keep their systems in good condition.
-And herein lies the rub Elevators may very well be one of the safest means of transit we use on a daily basis, but that safety and reliability depends on a series of mechanical systems and the care taken by myriad owners.
+And herein lies the rub Elevators may very well be one of the safest types of consumer transit.
+But that safety and reliability depends on a series of mechanical systems and the care taken by myriad owners.
 In some cases, negligence may result in little more than a spooky inconvenience.
 In others, it can prove deadly.

 “I found that out,” says Thornberg, who declines to speak in detail about the lawsuit as it’s still in litigation — and also because discussing it brings the terror of the incident rushing back.
 “I don't like thinking about it or talking about it."

 Wells Fargo Center, downtown Portland

 In the century and a half since Elisha Otis designed the first “safety elevator” in New York City, elevators have shaped American city centers and today continue to fuel next-generation skyscrapers.
 Yet elevators have received little if any of the attention urban planners have dedicated to buses, rail and other forms of horizontal mass transit.